 - Kreg is a bit slower than the Festool.

-- Festool has a 3-year warranty, whereas the Kreg is a 2-year warranty product.
+- Festool has a 3-year warranty, whereas the Kreg has a 2-year warranty.

 - Kreg comes with a longer track than the Festool.